minprog/cs50x-1718-1819/problems/hangman/hangman.md

 After you implement this assignment, take some time to think over possible improvements to the algorithm.
 You might weight the word families using some metric other than size.
 You might consider having the computer “look ahead” a step or two by considering what actions it might take in the future.

-* If you implement something interesting, feel free to include it with your solution...
-I'd love to see what you've cooked up!
+If you implement something interesting, make sure to document your `partition` method well by describing your changes in detail!

 ## Submitting